AFrancoB/timekNot/src/reference.md

-# TimekNot: a poly-temporal eso-lang for your time-oriented music explorations
+# TimekNot: a poly-temporal weirdo-lang for your time-oriented music explorations

 ## Rhythmic notation

-### Binary X/O notation.
+### X/O notation.

 The X/O notation has some advantages:

 - Makes the rhythmic idea very explicit and visible.
 - Separates the sound parameters from the temporal ones.
+This will be important in the near future for timeknit.
 - The position of the 'x' and 'o' keys in many keyboards can allow the performer to tap the rhythm desired using body gestures.
-No, there is no computational trick involved here, just a way to tap your rhythms (aka, feeling them in your body) rather than xxxxxx them with your reason.
+No, there is no computational trick involved here, just a way to tap your rhythms (aka, feeling them in your body) rather than xxxxxxxxx.

 This is the most basic rhythm notation program: